mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 It works in 3 steps:

 1. The C\&C generate a pair of private-public keys, then sends the public key to the ransomware.
-2. The ransomware encrypts the data with a symmetric algorithm and encrypt the symmetric key with the public key.&#x20;
+2. The ransomware encrypts the data with a symmetric algorithm and encrypt the symmetric key with the public key.
 3. Once the ransom is paid the data are recovered with the private key.
-Since the private key reside in the C\&C server, it is impossible to recover the data without paying&#x20;
+Since the private key reside in the C\&C server, it is impossible to recover the data without paying

 A mitigations against it are backups.